eagardi/eagardi.github.io/FinalPaper2.md

 + xxhdpi(extra-extra-high) ~480dpi
 + xxxhdpi(extra-extra-extra-high) ~640dpi

-Screen density is the numbetr of dpi's(dots per inch).
+Screen density is the numberr of dpi's(dots per inch).
 For exampe a medium density device will have 160 dots per inch.

 ### Creating Different Images to Handle Different Densities